 Strange behaviors from your tropical fish can prompt confusion and concern.

 Picture this: One day you walk over to your aquarium and find one of your tropical fish floating belly-up at the top of the water.
 Upset, you open up the lid to retrieve your seemingly dead friend.
-But just as you do, the fish suddenly springs to life and darts away down into the aquarium.
+But just as you do, the fish suddenly springs to life and darts away.

 What does this behavior mean?

-To fully understand, care for, and enjoy your aquarium, it’s important to learn about the behaviors of your livestock.
+To fully understand, care for, and enjoy your aquarium, you must learn about the behaviors of your tropical fish.
 Here’s a primer on the basics of fish behaviors and what they might mean.

 Some mating behaviors that fish exhibit might strike you as odd the first time you see them.

-There are other fish behaviors that can catch you off guard.
-Some are harmless, while others require you to do more maintenance to prevent illness.
+Other fish behaviors can catch you off guard.
+Some are harmless, while others require you to step up your maintenance to prevent illness.

 Let’s revisit the example of the fish playing dead.
 Some species play dead to fool other fish, often targeting scavengers as a food source.
 The Central American cichlid is a perfect example.

 In other species, though, this behavior might hint at a health issue.
 For example, goldfish floating to the top of the water upside down could be a sign of either a digestive issue or a case of dropsy.
 Fish swallowing too much air when swimming to the top for their food is a more common cause.